NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 ip-num-ransac-iterations *int(=100)*
     How many RANSAC iterations to do in interest point matching.

+ip-nodata-radius integer (default = 4)
+    Remove IP near nodata with this radius, in pixels.

 force-reuse-match-files
     Force reusing the match files even if older than the images or cameras.